blbadger/blbadger.github.io/language-model-features.md

 ![vit feature comparison](https://blbadger.github.io/deep-learning/vit_b_32_layers_features.png)

 This is in contrast to what is observed for language models, where the features of many outputs are identical.
-For example, given the 7 billion parameter version of Llama we have the following feature maps from
+For example, given the 7 billion parameter version of Llama we have the following feature maps at the denoted layer (forward and back-propegation proceeding through all blocks prior)

 ```
 Block 4